guolipin/guolipin.github.io/README.md

 # Build A Personal Website From Scratch

 ### Update
-- 18/06/23 Testing inline and block content
+- 18/06/23 Testing inline and block content.
+Test different tags.
 - 16/06/23 Adding interactive title property and jQuery to the Page